dremin/message-bridge/README.md

 #### Running Message Bridge on a port other than 8080

-Open the `MessageBridge.command` file in the `MessageBridge` folder, and change the line `MBPORT=8080` to the desired port.
+Edit the `MessageBridge.command` file in the `MessageBridge` folder, and change the line `MBPORT=8080` to the desired port.
 Then, run Message Bridge again.

 #### Modifying the Message Bridge web client